 What credit score do I need for a store credit card?

-Most store credit cards approve applicants with a FICO score of 580 or higher.
+Most store credit cards approve applicants with a FICO score of 580 or higher, broadly the same band where the best credit cards for fair credit become accessible.
 Some, like the Walmart Store Card and Kohl's Card, sometimes approve scores in the high 500s.
 Premium store cards (Nordstrom, Saks) require 670+.

 Do store cards help build credit?